nakshatrakadia/Biometric-Monitor-Display/index.md

 Biometric Monitor & Display
+I plan to make a project that uses biometric sensors on an Arduino to measure the user's pulse and body temperature, and to display those measurements on a screen in real time
 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML
 <!--- This is an HTML comment in Markdown -->